Deputy PM’s former confidant charged with assault and harassment

 Failed entrepreneur and ex-PwC partner David Collard will face court next month in New York for allegedly assaulting and harassing a man and threatening to do the same to another person late last year.

-Court records and information provided to Open Politics by the Manhattan District Attorney’s office show that a David Collard born 7 July 1984 was arrested in the early hours of 15 November 2023 on Madison Avenue for allegedly striking a man in the face with a closed fist, causing a “a laceration to the right side of the face and substantial pain.”
+Court records and information provided to Open Politics by the Manhattan District Attorney’s office show that a David Collard born 7 July 1984 was arrested in the early hours of 15 November 2023 on Madison Avenue for allegedly striking a man in the face with a closed fist, causing “a laceration to the right side of the face and substantial pain.”

 Company records with the Australian Securities and Investments Commission (ASIC) show the Scale Facilitation CEO was born 7 July 1984.